 Soak up the sun in Seville

-Although many people flock to Barcelona for a Spanish city break, the Andalusian capital of Seville is a great option for anyone seeking some autumnal or winter warmth.
-Home to the flamenco, and oozing with character, the city offers breathtaking architecture in the shape of Plaza de Espana and the enchanting Alcazar, and you’re never more than a few steps away from some of the best tapas that Spain has to offer.
-The city is also very kind on the wallet, with plenty of bars and restaurants charging below €3 for a single tapa or glass of house wine.
+Although many people flock to Barcelona for a Spanish city break, the Andalusian capital Seville is a great option for anyone seeking some autumnal or winter warmth.
+Home to the flamenco and oozing with character, the city offers breathtaking architecture in the shape of Plaza de Espana and the enchanting Alcazar, and you’re never more than a few steps away from some of the best tapas that Spain has to offer.
+The city is also very kind on the wallet, with plenty of bars and restaurants charging less than €3 for a single tapa or glass of house wine.
 (Via Urban Travel Blog)

 The perfect substitute for Game of Thrones?